Business is a spiritual practice.

 And to take the next step.
 Into the mystery, with faith and hope and love and our ears tilted toward the divine for a whisper.

 Because, contrary to popular belief, business is a spiritual practice.

-Pssst!
-This very post inspired my book entitled Calling to the Deep: business as a spiritual practice.
-Check it out here.
+P.S.
+This blog post inspired my book entitled Calling to the Deep: business as a spiritual practice.
+It’s dope AND it’s pay-what-you-can priced.
+Check it out here!